zzzprojects/docs/entityframeworkcore.com/pages/articles/fixedbuffer/fixedbuffer-ef-core-what-is-new.md

 <img src="https://www.fixedbuffer.com/wp-content/uploads/2018/09/EFCore.png" alt="The picture shows the Entity Framework Core logo">

-A few weeks ago, since version 3.0 of .Net Core was released, and it has brought us many new features: C # 8, expanded support in Windows, performance improvements, [Worker Services](https://www.fixedbuffer.com/worker-service-como-crear-un-servicio-net-core-3-multiplataforma/) ...
+A few weeks ago, since version 3.0 of .NET Core was released, and it has brought us many new features: C# 8, expanded support in Windows, performance improvements, [Worker Services](https://www.fixedbuffer.com/worker-service-como-crear-un-servicio-net-core-3-multiplataforma/) ...
 And of course, it also brings us a new version of Entity Framework Core.

 There are many new features that this new release brings us, which provide us with performance improvements, but also changes in design.
 In this post, we are going to see some of the most important features of this new version, although I recommend that you take a look at the [complete list](https://docs.microsoft.com/ef/core/what-is-new/ef-core-3.0/) of changes that Entity Framework Core 3.0 brings (and also the list of [breaking changes](https://docs.microsoft.com/ef/core/what-is-new/ef-core-3.0/breaking-changes)).